This video is called Hermitage Amsterdam 2009 – 2013.

 Which would have liked very much to be a princely court like elsewhere in Europe; but constitutionally wasn’t.

-Rembrandt got one commission from the princely court (princely, as the Stadhouders were also absolute monarchs in the tiny statelet of Orange in southern France).
+Rembrandt got a commission from the princely court (princely, as the Stadhouders were also absolute monarchs in the tiny statelet of Orange in southern France).

 The Hermitage Amsterdam exhibition notes that Stadhouder Frederik Hendrik prefered painters from the feudal southern Netherlands, though that region was the military enemy, to “bourgeois” northern painters like Rembrandt.
 He also prefered Gerard van Honthorst to Rembrandt as a painter of portraits of his wife.
 Honthorst was not from the Spanish occupied southern Netherlands.
 However, his home province Utrecht in the central Netherlands was less bourgeois rebellious than Rembrandt’s Holland.
 And Honthorst had spent much time in feudal Italy.